Create and share a quarantine short with The Sequestered community!

-Past submissions have grown into standalone short films, and have been official selections at Astoria Film Festival, White Deer International Film Festival, Lift-Off Filmmaker Sessions and more!
+Past submissions have grown into standalone short films, and have been official selections at Indie Shorts Film Festival, Astoria Film Festival, White Deer International Film Festival, Lift-Off Filmmaker Sessions and more!

--All submissions must be original films created this week according to the prompt (unless it's a revision week).
+-For regular editions, all submissions must be original films created this week according to the prompt, with one submission per filmmaker.

 -The prompt must be used as an integral part of the film.
 It can be represented literally, in dialogue, metaphorically, however you see fit.

 -All films must be between 1 minute - 5 minutes in length (if you're adding titles, don't make them half the length of the film).

 -All films must be shot on a phone.
 You can edit however and with whatever you like, but no fancy cameras.